rockthejvm/rockthejvm.github.io/_posts/2024-07-01-zio-fullstack-webapp.md

 In the same way that on server side **zServerLogic** bridges ZIO in Tapir through an extension method, on client side two extension methods are used:
 * From laminar to ZIO
-* From ZIO to Laminar back.
+* From ZIO back to Laminar.

-This is the power of Scala3 extension methods, that allow to extend existing classes with new methods.
+This is the power of Scala3 extension methods, that allows to extend existing classes with new methods.

-A first extension, turn this endpoint value to a function ( def **apply …** ):
+A first extension, turns this endpoint value to a function ( def **apply …** ):

 ```scala
 extension [I, E <: Throwable, O](endpoint: Endpoint[Unit, I, E, O, Any])